Many of the formatting changes that you need to make in Google Docs are going to be easy to find.

 Find out how to do a reverse image search on an iPhone if you have a picture of a plant or an animal and want to compare it with similar photos online.

-How to Do a Hanging Indent on Google Docs (Guide with Pictures)
+How to Put a Hanging Indent in a Google Document (Guide with Pictures)

 Step 1: Open the document in Google Docs.